persalys/persalys/python/doc/developer_manual/validation/validation.rst

     - a window appears with a progress bar and 2 buttons 'Run' and 'Stop'
     - click on the run button
     - the evaluation is launched
-    - check result window :
+    - check result window:

       .. image:: /developer_manual/validation/design_3_Table.png
           :align: center

-      - 10 tabs : Summary - PDF/CDF - Boxplots - Dependence - Table - Parallel coordinates plot - Plot matrix - Scatter plot - Parameters - Model
+      - 10 tabs: Summary - PDF/CDF - Boxplots - Dependence - Table - Parallel coordinates plot - Plot matrix - Scatter plot - Parameters - Model
-      - Summary and PDF/CDF tabs :
+      - Summary and PDF/CDF tabs:

         - when changing the variable, the tabs are updated

-      - Other Plots tabs and Table tab :
+      - Other Plots tabs and Table tab:

         - when clicking on the tab, the list view has been hidden
-        - when a plot is displayed, a Graph setting widget appears at the bottom of the tree view : check its behavior
+        - when a plot is displayed, a Graph setting widget appears at the bottom of the tree view: check its behavior
         - check the tabs with Paraview graphs are linked (do several selections in a tab and check the selection is the same in the others tabs)

-  - right click on onePointDesign, choose Evaluate :
+  - right click on onePointDesign, choose Evaluate:

       - a wizard appears, click on the Finish button
       - an item 'Evaluation' appears in the tree view
       - a window appears with a progress bar and 2 buttons 'Run' and 'Stop'
       - click on 'Run' button
-      - check result window :
+      - check result window:

         .. image:: /developer_manual/validation/DOE_result_model2_one_point.png
             :align: center

-        - 4 tabs : Summary - Table - Parameters - Model
+        - 4 tabs: Summary - Table - Parameters - Model

-        - Summary tab :
+        - Summary tab:

           - a list view with a variable appears at the left side of the window

-  - right click on twoPointsDesign, choose Evaluate :
+  - right click on twoPointsDesign, choose Evaluate:

       - a wizard appears, click on the Finish button
       - an item 'Evaluation' appears in the tree view
       - a window appears with a progress bar and 2 buttons 'Run' and 'Stop'
       - click on 'Run' button
-      - check result window :
+      - check result window:

         .. image:: /developer_manual/validation/DOE_result_model2_two_points.png
             :align: center

-        - 4 tabs : Summary - Table - Parameters - Model
+        - 4 tabs: Summary - Table - Parameters - Model
-        - Summary tab :
+        - Summary tab:

           - a list view with a variable appears at the left side of the window